dgudenkov-foreign-languages-homework/homework/homework-122/unit55.md

     - I've never been to Hong Kong, but I'd like to go there
     - I'm in a difficult position.
 What do you advise me to do?
     - The film was very sad.
 It made me cry
-    - Lisa's parents always encouraged her studying hard at school
+    - Lisa's parents always encouraged her to study hard at school
     - If you want to get a cheap flight, I'd advise you to book early
     - Sarah wouldn't let me borrow her car.
 She doesn't trust me.
     - If you enter a country with a tourist visa, you are normally not allowed to work there.